Geographical Peer Matching for P2P Energy Sharing: Algorithmic Modeling for Geographical Peer Matchings

-\item \textbf{Computationally-intensive weights}: weights are unknown beforehand but must be dynamically calculated; the function is considered expensive and the main bottleneck, hence the complexity of an algorithm solving the GPM problem is mainly measured in the number of $\textsf{weight}$ computations. \end{enumerate}
+\item \textbf{Computationally-intensive weights}: weights are assumed unknown beforehand but must be dynamically calculated (cf. \S~\ref{subsec:peer_matching}), and the function is considered expensive (due to inherent communication and computational costs) and the main bottleneck of the system.
+Complexity of an algorithm solving the GPM problem is thus mainly measured in the number of $\textsf{weight}$ computations, as further explained in \S~\ref{subsec:complexity_measure}. \end{enumerate}